 In these difficult times, when the whole world is under lockdown due to Covid-19, people with adequate emergency savings feel financially secure and are more confident to weather this storm without much difficulty.

 The purpose of this bucket is to help you avoid panic and borrowing during emergencies (Achieving Financial Security)

-After you have reached your emergency savings threshold(3- 6 months income), you can add more money to this bucket for short-term goals like Annual Vacation, Electronics like Mobile, Laptop, TV etc...
+After you have reached your emergency savings threshold(3- 6 months income), you can add more money to this bucket for short-term goals like Annual Vacation, Electronics like smart phone, Laptop, TV etc...

 It is recommended to allocate maximum savings into this bucket till you reach the Emergency Savings Threshold(3- 6 months income).
 Once you have reached the Threshold, you can allocate 20-25% of your savings for short term goals.

 The idea of investing in this bucket is not to earn good returns, but to have liquid funds for managing an emergency or a job loss, and to meet short-term goals...